-Introducing a formal, national sustainable finance framework (such as a, roadmap, policy, regulatory guidelines, or voluntary industry principles) has been shown to be a foundation for effective strategies for countries to promote the shift to sustainable finance.
+Introducing a formal, national sustainable finance framework (such as a roadmap, policy, regulatory guidelines, or voluntary industry principles) has been shown to be foundational for designing effective strategies for counties to promote the shift to sustainable finance.
 Based on SBFN members' experiences, a number of steps are commonly required in preparation for doing so.